ItsJustMeOkay/app-dev/README.md

 # Main Characters
 - Freen Sarocha Chankimha as Khun Sam
 - Becky Rebecca Patricia Armstrong as Mon
-# Character Best Line
+# Main Character Best Line
-==Everybody wants to be loved and everybody wants to be inlove.-Sam==
+"Everybody wants to be loved and everybody wants to be inlove." -Sam "Don't be afraid.

-==Don't be afraid.
 We'll definitely get through this.
-You have my word.-Mon==
+You have my word." -Mo
+# Suporting Actress/Actor
 | **Name of Artist**            | **Character/Role** |
 | :---                          |    :----:      |
 | Sawaros Nekkham               | Neung          |